-Field 2.83 (Collateral Quantity or Nominal Amount) should be reported with a negative sign by the seller, in all reports.
+Field 2.83 (Collateral Quantity or Nominal Amount) should be reported with a negative sign by the seller in all reports.
 Previously, it was recommended that this rule should be applied only for collateral updates and for the collateralization of net exposures (where field 2.73 = TRUE).
-However, it is now necessary to use negative signs for collateral-giving, as in addition to filling in Table 1, field 9, Counterparty Side, where this field is no longer reportable for collateral updates.
-In addition, applying negative signs to collateral-giving in all collateral update reports should be operationally easier to implement that restricting them to collateral updates for repocollateralized on a net exposure basis.
-101 available 102 See recommendation 6.17.
+However, it is now necessary to use negative signs for collateral-giving in addition to filling in Table 1, field 9, Counterparty Side where this field is available.
+96 See recommendation 6.17.